isotopp/isotopp.github.io/content/posts/2020-11-15-my-home-sensor-network.md

 ### Wall Plugs

 I bought a very large number of [Gosund SP111 Wall Plugs](https://www.amazon.de/gp/product/B085RFKVW4) and converted them to Tasmota [using Tuya-Convert]({{< ref "/content/posts/2020-05-20-gosund-and-tasmota.md" >}}).
-The plugs are attractive, because they can do the full 16A and are small enough to fit next to each other on a regular plug extender, if the slots are angled at 45deg (the device has a button, and the Gosounds touch each other on small extenders, pressing each others button).
+The plugs are attractive, because they can do the full 16A and are small enough to fit next to each other on a regular plug extender, if the slots are angled at 45deg (the device has a button, and the Gosund plugs are touching each other on small extenders, pressing each other's button).

-This is a solder-free conversion, using the WiFi in a Raspi 4.
-Newer versions of this plug do no longer convert this way, and require wires to reflash initially.
+This is a solder-free conversion, using the Wi-Fi in a Raspi 4.
+Newer versions of this plug do no longer convert this way, and require wires to re-flash initially.

-On the other hand, [DeLOCK WLAN Steckdosen](https://geizhals.de/delock-wlan-steckdosen-schalter-mqtt-mit-energieueberwachung-11827-a2365959.html) are the same device and come pre-tasmotified.
+On the other hand, [DeLOCK WLAN Steckdosen](https://geizhals.de/delock-wlan-steckdosen-schalter-mqtt-mit-energieueberwachung-11827-a2365959.html) are the same device and come with Tasmota preinstalled.

 In any case you are looking at around 20 Euro/plug.

-The plugs connect to the local 2.4 Ghz Wifi, and after tasmotification speak HTTP(S) and MQTT(s).
+The plugs connect to the local 2.4 Ghz Wi-Fi, and after Tasmota installation speak HTTP(S) and MQTT(s).

 ## Software